jisshub/mern-stack-app/implementation_steps.md

 }
 ```

+## Update the context state and render the new data.

 - Now everything working fine except the workouts are not being updated and rendered on the web page.
 - we need to go to workout form.
 - when we add a new workout, we have to dispatch an action to update the context state.